EliteLoser/CrypTaxCalc/README.md

 Svendsen Tech's CrypTaxCalc is an open-source Coinbase transaction log parser to get the numbers you need for the tax reports.

+It uses the cross-platform PowerShell framework's associated scripting language, available for macOS, Linux and Windows.
+You can read more about it here: https://github.com/PowerShell/PowerShell

+If you are a Windows user, you already have PowerShell 5.1 installed, and can use that to run the script.

 It handles buy, sell, convert, send, receive (untested) and rewards such as Coinbase learn and APY (looks for ```Buy|Learn|Reward|Receive``` in the transaction type field).
 This was a great deal of work and trial and error to get right.
 Currently, it works perfectly against my own data that I use to test.

 Currently, as of February 10, 2023, it works against unaltered, downloaded CSV reports from Coinbase.com.